shaft49/ensembl-assembly-mapping/perl/README.md

 # Installation
 The first step for working with the Perl APIs is to install the APIs and ensure your PERL5LIB environment variable is set up correctly.
 Click this link (http://asia.ensembl.org/info/docs/api/api_installation.html) for details.
 You need to have mysqlal, DBD:: mysql, DBI, JSON, JSON::XS perl module installed.
-To install mysql
+To install mysql see details from the below link.

     https://dev.mysql.com/doc/refman/8.0/en/installing.html

+Or type if you use ubuntu

+    sudo apt install mysql-client-core-8.0

+For mysql_config

+    sudo apt-get install libmysqlclient-dev

 To install other Perl modules and ensemble dependencies.

-    sudo sh installation.sh
+    chmod +x installation.sh
+    ./installation.sh

 It will download and extract all the neccessary files in home/src directory.please change the directory name to something else if you don't want it to be src.
+If any error occurs please download and install the modules one by one from the script file.

 You need to set up your environment: